thelabcat/rumble-api-wrapper-py/src/docs/index.md

 ## Acknowledgements

 Special thanks to GlobalGamer2015 for information on the SSE chat API, and to K4nji for help with the password hashing algorithm.
 Both helped with other API endpoints as well.
+Honorable mention to [a3r0id's RumblePy](https://github.com/a3r0id/RumblePy), a discontinued module that held the basis for logging in which I used.

 I, Wilbur Jaywright, and my brand, Marswide BGL, have no official association with Rumble Corp. beyond that of a normal user and/or channel on the Rumble Video platform.
 This wrapper is not officially endorsed by Rumble Corp. or its subsidiaries.